-This vegetarian sweet potato tempura sushi recipe is the perfect recipe for a date night in!
+This vegetarian sweet potato tempura sushi roll is the perfect recipe for a date night in!
 It’s easy, delicious, and can be made so many different ways.
 It’s the perfect gluten free meal prep recipe because it stores well and can be eaten on the go!

 I remember the first time I had sushi.
 I was visiting my sister in college, probably 10 years ago (suddenly I feel old!!).
 Anyway, we went out to sushi and I let her order for me because I was a sushi newbie.

 My next sushi experience was much more pleasant.
 I ordered a sweet potato tempura sushi with avocado that was SO good.
 This vegetarian sushi recipe is my take on that roll.

 - Sushi rice: Sushi rice is different than regular rice.
 It’s stickier, making it easier to work with, and has a different texture.
 You can use regular short grain rice in this recipe if desired, but I do not recommend using long grain or basmati rice.

 - Sweet potato: This is the star of this recipe.
 We’re going to coat it with flour and bake it to give it a bit of a crunch.
 Like tempura, but without deep frying it!

 - Avocado: For lots of creaminess, flavor, and because I just love avocado, ok?!

 - Cucumber: For some added crunch.
 Feel free to leave this out if you don’t like cucumber.